mjordan/larkm/README.md

 If the ARK was deleted, larkm returns a `204 No Content` response with no body.
 If the ARK was not found, larkm returns a `404` response with the body `{"detail":"ARK not found"}`.

-Like in updating an ARK, when deleting, you cannot use an UUID identifier to delete that ARK.
+As when updating an ARK, when deleting, you cannot use an UUID identifier to delete that ARK.
 You must use the exact ARK string.

 ### Getting larkm's configuration data